hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 Most physicists attribute the beginning of *field theory* to Michael Faraday and James Clerk Maxwell in the 19th century.
 It is true that theirs was the first *force field theory*; however it borrows a great deal of its mathematics from *mechanical* field theories that originated in the 18th century with Leonhard Euler and other Enlightenment savants.
 Consequently much of the vector calculus of electromagnetism retains a distinctly hydrodynamic character, as illustrated in this [video lecture](https://www.youtube.com/watch?v=sB4C3YfSZyU&list=PL8_xPU5epJddRABXqJ5h5G0dk-XGtA5cZ&index=36) from *The Mechanical Universe and Beyond*, by Prof. David Goodstein.

 The greatest classical physicists of all time, Galileo, Newton, Faraday, and Maxwell, all investigated fluid mechanics, though their primary influence on the subject is indirect, through their laying of the foundations of classical mechanics, electromagnetism, and kinetic theory.
 At least two of the principal founders of classical thermodynamics, Helmholtz and Kelvin, made more direct and profound contributions to hydrodynamics.
 Albert Einstein's foray into aerodynamics is more questionable.
-Finally, while only one Nobel Prize in Physics has been awarded for classical hydrodynamics (Hannes Alfven, 1970), many have been awarded to work in superfluids, and many Nobel Laureates honored for other fields have been involved in a greater or lesser extent in hydrodynamics.
+Finally, while only one Nobel Prize in Physics has been awarded for classical hydrodynamics (Hannes Alfven, 1970), many have been awarded to work in superfluids, and many Nobel Laureates honored for other fields have been involved in a greater or lesser extent in the physics of fluids.

 ### Galileo

 Galileo Galilei (1564-1642) wrote a *Discourse on Floating Bodies* (1612), controversial at the time for its quarrelsome, pro-Archimedian, anti-Aristotelian arguments, but is mostly forgotten today.
 Stillman Drake believes this obscurity is undeserved, for "The *Discourse* is distinguished among other works of its time by its repeated recourse to observational and experimental data in opposition to philosophical doctrines.
 Moreover, the experiments proposed require no elaborate equipment and no technique beyond reasonable patience and care."
 However Galileo's account of air resistance encountered by a pendulum, in his *Dialogues Concerning Two New Sciences* (1638), was challenged almost immediately by Marin Mersenne's experimental results, and is considered incorrect today.
-In this connection, later writers speculate that Galileo reported on experiments that he never actually did.
+In this connection, later writers speculate that Galileo reported on air resistance experiments that he never actually did.

 - Galileo Galilei, *A Discouse Presented to the Most Serene Don Cosimo II,  Great Duke of Tuscany, Concerning the Natation of Bodies Upon, and Submersion in, the Water*.
 Translated from the second Italian edition by Thomas Salusbury.
 Introduction and notes by Stillman Drake.
 University of Illinois Press, 1960.
 Dover Phoenix edition, 2005.